bigbluebutton/bigbluebutton.github.io/_posts/2019-04-15-gl-customize.md

 # Customizing Greenlight

-You can run Greenlight outside of Docker, which also makes it easy to customize Greenlight (such as changing the landing page).
+Greenlight is written in Ruby on Rails.
+If you know how Ruby on Rails works, you can easily customize Greenlight to your own needs.

+The default install instructions will run Greenlight within docker.
+To customize Greenlight, you'll want to checkout the source code and run it as a stand-alone Rails application outside of Docker.

 ## Running Greenlight as a Rails application

-To run Greenlight without Docker requires having server with ruby on rails installed, checking out the source code, and running Greenlight at the command line as a rails application.
+To run Greenlight without Docker requires setting up a server to run a Ruby on Rails application, checking out the source code, and running Greenlight at the command line.
 We recommend using a [GitHub](https://github.com/) account to checkout the source for Greenlight.

 1. [Install Ruby on Rails](https://gorails.com/setup/ubuntu/16.04) on your server (Note: You'll want to use Ruby v2.5.3).
 1. Login to your GitHub account (via the web) and fork the [Greenlight repository](https://github.com/bigbluebutton/greenlight).